felixmandela/felixmandela/README.md

 Player 1 has entered the game!

 I'm Felix Mandela, a seasoned Product Manager turned Front End Developer, on a thrilling quest to create immersive digital experiences.
-Join me on this epic adventure as we level up our coding skills, conquer new frontiers, and create unforgettable digital experiences! ⚔️🌟
+Join me on this epic adventure as we level up our coding skills and conquer new frontiers! ⚔️🌟

 ## 🌟🌟**About Me**🌟🌟